pyca/cryptography/docs/development/test-vectors.rst

 * ``alternate-rsa-sha1-oid.pem`` - A certificate from an
   `unknown signature OID`_ Mozilla bug that uses an alternate signature OID for RSA with SHA1.
+* ``badssl-sct.pem`` - A certificate with the certificate transparency signed certificate timestamp extension.

 Custom X.509 Vectors
 ~~~~~~~~~~~~~~~~~~~~